HalosGhost/halosghost.github.com/posts/an-introduction.rst

 You can follow me on `Google+ <https://plus.google.com/102862389160032018687>`_ though I only post occasionally.
 And feel free to add me on `Steam <http://steamcommunity.com/id/HalosGhost>`_ (I won't accept blind invites; please message me first).

-This page will serve as a home base for whatever personal projects I am working on (and any professional ones should they ever overlap with the tech-focused paradigm of this site.
+This page will serve as a home base for whatever personal projects I am working on (and any professional ones should they ever overlap with the tech-focused paradigm of this site).
 I will do my best to keep it as up-to-date as possible, but I make no promises with respect to that.
 Eventually, who knows what it may become?